carlos8f/bot18/README.md

 To get the most out of Bot18, you'll need an 8-digit Unlock Code, purchasable for $49.99 (for a limited time!) at [bot18.net/beta](https://bot18.net/beta).
 You can pay by credit card or crypto-currency, and the code never expires and grants you automatic code updates for the entire Bot18 product lifecycle.

-Or, you can try out Bot18 for free (enter "guest" as the ZalgoNet username or set `c.channel='free'` in your conf file), but you experience will be very sub-optimal.
-The "free" engine distribution (also known as "trial mode") is heavily DE-optimized (roughly 10x slower), does not support auto-trading strategies, and auto-quits after 15 minutes.
+Or, you can try out Bot18 for free (enter "guest" as the ZalgoNet username or set `c.channel='trial'` in your conf file), but you experience will be very sub-optimal.
+The "trial" engine distribution (also known as "cripple mode") is heavily DE-optimized (roughly 10x slower), does not support auto-trading strategies, and auto-quits after 15 minutes.
 If you like what you see, invest in an Unlock Code!

 For full licensing details, see [bot18.net/licensing](https://bot18.net/licensing).